 Dr Sodergren, continues, “As Scotland’s only Healthcare Improvement Scotland registered medical cannabis clinic, we have received over 3,000 referrals for our service across Scotland and we have over 1,000 active Scottish patients on the Sapphire Access Scheme.
 The Sapphire Access Scheme allows patients to benefit from significantly cheaper appointment costs as they contribute to our Real World Evidence platform.”

 In fact, 93% of patients are on the Sapphire Access Scheme’ benefiting from this subsidised programme, paying only £50 per appointment with a highly experienced medical professional.
 On average a chronic pain patient would pay £135 a month inclusive of appointments and medication.
 Through this progressive scheme, patients are regularly monitored and take part in providing Real-World Evidence about changes to their health-related outcomes.

 An analysis on Scottish patients from the UK Medical Cannabis Registry, the largest bespoke registry of outcomes for patients prescribed medical cannabis in the UK, has recently been submitted for presentation at the 31st Annual International Cannabinoid Research Society Conference (ICRS 2022).

 The average age of patients enrolled on the Registry is 43 years old.
 Over half (54%) of patients identify as male.
-The most common conditions for which patients are receiving treatment are chronic non-cancer pain (36%), fibromyalgia (11%), anxiety (10%), and neuropathic pain (7%).
+The most common conditions for which patients are receiving medical cannabis are chronic non-cancer pain (36%), fibromyalgia (11%), anxiety (10%), and neuropathic pain (7%).
 The main findings from this study were that at up to 6 months Scottish patients experienced significant improvements in health-related quality of life, anxiety, and sleep quality.